 Paid the annual dues in a timely manner, and

 Kept contact information current with the Board.
-Primary communication will be via email.
+Primary communication will be via email Immediate information may also be sent by text.

 Memberships may not be transferred to other individuals outside of the household.
 Memberships may not be transferred to another adult, children or grandchildren outside of the home.
 People living outside of the home will need to apply for their own household membership.